Protests against Executive Order 13769: United Kingdom

 A mass protest in London was scheduled for Monday evening, with nine thousand people registering on Facebook and another sixteen thousand stating they were interested in attending.
 Owen Jones was one of the organizers of the event which protested the executive order.
 Protesters also asked that a recent invitation to President Trump to visit the UK be rescinded.
 The march towards Downing Street began around 6 p.m.
 The march packed Westminster station and brought Whitehall to a "standstill."
 Thousands of protesters joined the demonstration.

 About three thousand people attended the Manchester demonstration.
 Crowds also attended protests in Glasgow, Edinburgh, Cardiff, Newcastle, Sheffield, Oxford, Cambridge, Brighton, Gloucester, Leeds, York, Liverpool, Leicester, where Yasmin Surti said, "This sends out a powerful message to Mr. Trump that people of all colours and creeds are as one in Leicester."

-A group of around 300 people gathered to protest in January in Hastings.
-One speaker, Dominic Buxton, said that "we will not let Trump divide us".

 On February 4, 2017, about ten thousand people protested in London against May's support of Trump.